 - 11H Notification of Right to Resolve Disputes.
-If the AIP makes an adverse determination affecting a producer's guarantee or indemnity, the notification letter will be issued to the insured and include the producer's right to recourse: - H(1) If the dispute is on a factual determination, the AIP will notify the insured in writing of their right to resolve the disagreement in accordance with the rules of the American Arbitration Association and provide all information necessary for the insured to take such actions (i.e., time limitation, places of contact, etc.). - H(2) If the dispute involves a GFP determination, the AIP will notify the insured in writing of his/her right to seek an RMA reconsideration in accordance with Section 20 of the BP and 7 C.F.R. part 400, subpart J, and will provide all information necessary for the insured to take such action (i.e., time limitation, places of contact, information required, etc.). - H(3) The right to take legal action.
-The AIP will notify the insured in writing of their right to bring legal action after complying with all policy provisions and provide all information necessary for the insured to take such actions i.e., time limitation, places of contact, etc.
+If the AIP makes an adverse determination affecting a producer's guarantee or indemnity, the notification letter will be issued to the insured and include the producer's right to recourse: - H(1) If the dispute is on a factual determination, including the amount assessed as uninsured causes of loss for the failure to follow a GFP, the AIP will notify the insured in writing of their right to resolve the disagreement in accordance with section 20 of the Basic Provisions.
+The disagreement may be resolved through mediation according to section 20(g).
+If resolution cannot be reached through mediation, or if the AIP and the insured do not agree to mediation, the disagreement must be resolved through arbitration in accordance with the rules of the American Arbitration Association and provide all information necessary for the insured to take such actions (i.e., time limitation, places of contact, etc.). - H(2) If the dispute involves a GFP decision, the AIP will notify the insured in writing of his/her right to seek an RMA RO GFP determination in accordance with MGR-05-010 or MGR-05-012 and will provide all information necessary for the insured to take such action (i.e., time limitation, places of contact, information required, etc.). - H(3) The right to take legal action.
+The AIP will notify the insured in writing of their right to bring legal action after complying with all policy provisions and provide all information necessary for the insured to take such actions (i.e., time limitation, places of contact, etc.).